-Online Ads and Pop-ups: Online ads are used to impersonate legitimate businesses and retailers.
+Online ads are used to impersonate legitimate businesses and retailers.
 These ads often advertise deals that are "too good to be true."
 Scammers steal the victim's information, like a credit card number, once they make the purchase.

-Pop-ups are a common strategy used by "tech support" scammers, which are discussed earlier in this book.
+Pop-ups are a common strategy used by "tech support" scammers, which is discussed earlier in this book.